 Plus, synthetic media is smartphone-friendly, so the content is always ready for mobile users.
 It’s a team of two: the person responsible and the artificial intelligence.
 But generating content isn’t the only benefit of AI in the industry.

-AI can change both the way people consume and produce news, images, and videos.
-And the cost efficiency isn’t the only benefit.
+AI can change the way people consume and produce news, images, and videos.
+And cost efficiency isn’t the only benefit.
 So, why is synthetic media an opportunity for the industry’s leaders?

-- It creates customize experiences for the audience
+- It creates customized experiences for the audience

 - Creators can become more productive because the AI will perform repetitive tasks